Best of: Java 7

 int asBinary = 0b100011 // = 35

-We can either use 0b or 0B as prefix and might left-pad the value with as many zeros as needed.
+We can either use 0b or 0B as a prefix and might left-pad the value with as many zeros as needed.

 The advantage here is that you can better visualize and compare binary variables that might have a direct relationship to another, which wouldn’t be visible in another form of representation.